the wind let loose in the dark

 it is on the move

 but the curtains are drawn

 the music unheard

-Anselm Hollo was born on April 12, 1934 in Helsinki, Finland.
+Anselm Hollo was born on April 12, 1934, in Helsinki, Finland.
 He wrote more than thirty books, including the essay collection Caws & Causeries and Notes on the Possibilities and Attractions of Existence: New and Selected Poems 1965-2000, which received the San Francisco Poetry Center's Book Award for 2001.

 His work has been widely anthologized and translated into Finnish, French, German, Swedish, and Hungarian.
 His translation of Pentii Saarikoski's Trilogy received the 2004 Harold Morton Landon Translation Award from the Academy of American Poets.
 He was a recipient of a National Endowment for the Arts Fellowship in Poetry, two grants from The Fund for Poetry, and the Government of Finland's Distinguished Foreign Translator's Award.

 A native of Helsinki, Finland, he lived in the United States since 1967, teaching poetics and translation at colleges and universities.
-He was a Professor of Writing and Poetics at Naropa University in Boulder, Colorado, where he lived with his wife, visual artist Jane Dalrymple-Hollo.
+He was a professor of Writing and Poetics at Naropa University in Boulder, Colorado, where he lived with his wife, visual artist Jane Dalrymple-Hollo.

-Anselm Hollo died on January 29, 2013, at the age of 78.
+Anselm Hollo died on January 29, 2013, at the age of seventy-eight.